Connect Your Dreams with Your Recent Life

 Particularly potent and metaphorical dreams can connect with something that happened about a week ago that was the subject of a dream at the time.
 An outsider is not likely to see the connection between the two dreams — they usually appear unrelated — but you will know intuitively that the recent dream connects with an earlier one.
 These dreams are particularly important to understand because they are like capstones that cover everything you have learned and integrated recently in your life.
 They address the biggest questions and most difficult issues.
 Think of them as like the Week in Review.
 You know the dreams I’m talking about.
 They’re unforgettable.

 I hope you are open to the greater possibilities presented by dream phenomenon such as telepathy (communicating mind to mind), precognition (previews of the future) and out of body experience (OBE).
-As you delve into your dreams and work with them and your consciousness evolves, you will experiences — while dreaming and while awake — that fall outside the norm.
+As you delve into your dreams and work with them and your consciousness evolves, you will experience — while dreaming and while awake — things that fall outside the norm.
 According to people who know a lot more about OBE than I do, it’s a regular experience for everyone while sleeping.
 Yeah, you enter different realities that are just as “real” as the waking one.
 There’s likely to be at least residual memory of the experience that will appear quite dream-like.
 However, one study of OBE while sleeping found that it occurs during Deep Sleep, the stage of sleep involving the deepest rest and least brain activity.
 In other words, it’s not a conventional dream experience, it’s something more.
 I’m still learning what it is.

-Resolution is closely tied with reflection because it’s a narrative component tied to your waking life.
-It’s relevant in the way a dream directly suggests something or helps you tap your deeper wisdom or ability to understand, or how it influences the course of events or connects with them.
+Resolution is closely tied with reflection.
+It’s relevant in the way a dream directly suggests something or helps you tap your deeper wisdom or ability, or how it influences the course of future events or connects with them.
 It’s a two-way street, so be sure to read that chapter:

 Dreams can act as simulations.
 They help you answer questions, resolve issues, and solve problems.
 They ask, “What if?”

-- What if you marry your high school sweetheart, or pursue a different career?
+- What if you marry (or married) your high school sweetheart, or pursue a different career?